purescript/documentation/language/Modules.md

 test' = Array.null ([1, 2, 3] Array.\\ [1, 2, 3])
 ```

+### Merging modules

-Modules can be merged under the same name, but it is best to use explicit imports to avoid conflicts, in case modules would want to import the same name:
+Modules can be merged under the same name using qualified imports.
+If merging multiple modules, consider using explicit imports to avoid conflicts, in case modules would want to import the same name:

 ```purescript
 module Main where